Rajpratik71/linux-manPages/ischroot.md

        ischroot [--default-false] [--default-true] [--help] [--version]

 DESCRIPTION
        ischroot detects if it is currently running in a chroot.
-The exit sta‐ tus is:
+The exit status is:

        0      if currently running in a chroot

        1      if currently not running in a chroot

        2      if the detection is not possible (On GNU/Linux this happens if the script is not run as root).

 OPTIONS
        -f, --default-false